rickfay/ALBW-Randomizer-Tracker/README.md

     - The "Zoomed" view provides a close-up look at both maps, making it easier to focus on a specific area.

-- **A Link to the Past-Inspired Compact Menu Layout**: Given this is the sequel to one of the most famous games to receive a randomizer, I really wanted this tracker to pay homage to ALttP with its item layout.
+- **ALttP Inspired Compact Menu Layout**: Given this is the sequel to one of the most famous games to receive a randomizer, I really wanted this tracker to pay homage to ALttP with its item layout.
 The layout tries to copy the Start Menu of ALttP using its sequel's items, with minimal substitutions, while also making room for this game's new additions.
 The entire layout is kept compact, with all items fitting neatly inside a 6x8 grid.